 You cannot reach these cliff dwellings, but only view them from the canyon floors or the views from above.
 These dwellings were very tiny and it put in perspective how small the Ancient Ones used to be.

 While in the canyon, you do have the capability to visit ruins that are on the current canyon floor level.
 Antelope House Ruins is an ancient dwelling that is named after the antelope petroglyphs that were drawn overhead in the 1800s.

 What I found interesting was the swastika symbol that was popular during the tourist-era of the 1800s, and introduced into Native American art at that time.
 It is also an ancient Sanskrit symbol with different meanings, depending on which way it is turned.
 The way it is turned in the Petroglyph below, it has the meaning of prosperity and good luck.

 Antelope House Ruins and Petroglyphs

 There are many petroglyphs within the canyons from hand prints to animal drawings.
-Although there is one to pay particular attention to and it is one that was drawn in the blood of an opposing tribe.
-The Ute tribe had wandered into the Canyon and were bloodily defeated and decapitated.
-There is a drawing of this killing recorded on one of the cliff’s walls, you can see pictures of hanging bodies and ones that are decapitated.
-It was gruesome but very intriguing.
+Although there is one to pay particular attention to, and it is one that was drawn in the blood of an opposing tribe.
+The Ute tribe had wandered into the Canyon, and were bloodily defeated and decapitated.
+There is a drawing of this killing recorded on one of the cliff’s walls, you can see pictures of hanging bodies and ones that is decapitated.
+It was gruesome, but very intriguing.

 — Photo Journal of Canyon de Chelly —